LukasMut/ATNLP/README.md

 ## Deadlines

-Deadline for reimplementation of experiment 1a) and 1b): December 4th
+Deadline for reimplementation of experiment 1a) and 1b): December 2nd

 Deadline for finishing group presentation: December 15th

-Deadline for reimplementation of experiment 2): December 18th
+Deadline for reimplementation of experiment 2): December 15th

 Christmas break (break from the project): 19th - 26th

-Final deadline for entire reimplementation of the paper: January 10th
+Final deadline for entire reimplementation of the paper: January 7th

+Implementing extra features (e.g Diff attentions) : January 14th

+Final hard deadline to submit report : January 20th